lexibank/lexibank-analysed/workflow.md

 2. Download the data collections

-   The data collections will be downloaded by reading the most recent selection of lexibank datasets from the file `src/lexibank/data/lexibank.tsv` and then downloading the relevant datasets to a folder which you specify with the kewyord `destination`.
-We will call the folder `datasets` in the following.
+   The data collections will be downloaded by reading the most recent selection of lexibank datasets from the file `etc/lexibank.tsv`:

    ```shell
    cldfbench download lexibank_lexibank_analysed.py